EBZebra/docs/edge/source/guide/keycapture.md

 ##Overview

-Keycodes are set of constants that uniquely identify the ASCII value of key-presses on a device (whether hard or soft).
+Keycodes are set of constants that uniquely identify the ASCII value of device keypresses (whether hard or soft).
 The keycodes for keys with multiple values (such as upper and lower case) are accessed with the shift or other modifier key.
 Enterprise Browser 1.4 permits Android keycode values to be assigned from a file when an Enterprise Browser app starts up.

 **This guide applies to Android only**.